jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-07-geprc-cinepro-4k-cinewhoop-review/index.md

 That's also not to say that the CinePro can't pull its weight, it could zip around pretty nice too, even if not at top speeds.
 Check out the slightly faster paced 2.7k 60fps footage below.
 You can also get a sense for how the props sound through the camera's microphone (albeit the volume was reduced, but still usable sound quality).

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/nWYBfPPcicQ?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=3" frameBorder="0" allowFullScreen title="GEPRC CinePro maiden flight failsafe"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/nWYBfPPcicQ?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=3" frameBorder="0" allowFullScreen title="GEPRC CinePro maiden flight failsafe" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 I mentioned the maiden resulted in a failsafe and although the quad dropped from pretty low, I still lost 1 motor screw and the Caddx Tarsier's wifi antenna.
 The camera's position also changed due to the impact.